Fire and rescue services

 Authorities have strict rules about importing:

-The Mongolian Border Protection Authority (Mongolian) will check the equipment.
-It will work out if tax applies.
+Authorities will check the equipment and work out if tax applies.

 These rules also cover items being donated, such as medical equipment.